 Nearly everyone knows the essence of keeping teeth clean and the function of the enamel in maintaining oral hygiene.
-However, people often downplay the importance of the enamel lack complete knowledge of how functions, making it very hard to take proper precautions for keeping the tooth enamel healthy.
+However, people often downplay the importance of the enamel lack complete knowledge of how it functions, making it very hard to take proper precautions for keeping the tooth enamel healthy.

 Strong tooth enamel is vital for healthy teeth